 Interested in learning about poisonous animals, how a paleontologist figures out how dinosaur bones fit together, or going on an adventure with your family?
 Well, join us for our kid and family programs.
 Our kid programs consist of a variety of topics, from what it takes to take care of ANSC animals with the junior wildlife keepers to discovering the ANSC at night at one of our Critter Camp-Ins!
 Ages vary with the specific program.
 Come spend some quality time with your family while learning facts about different stars in our planetarium and hearing Greek myths at a Star Party.
 We also offer activities for the adventurous family, such as canoeing at night and experiencing what it is like to venture into one of Austin's local wild caves.

 Start your preschooler early in getting to know his or her environment and all the wonders that can be found there!
-Whether you are interested in coming a couple of times a month or weekly to our Nature's Way Preschool, the ANSC is the place to introduce your preschooler to natural wonders.
+Whether you are interested in coming a couple of times monthly or weekly to our Nature's Way Preschool, the ANSC is the place to introduce your preschooler to natural wonders.

 We offer a variety of programs for adults to learn more about science and nature topics.
-During the spring, we are offer caving in a local wild cave and introductory rock climbing on the Barton Creek Greenbelt.
+During the spring, we offer caving in a local wild cave and introductory rock climbing on the Barton Creek Greenbelt.
 For those that have more time, spend an entire weekend learning more about the birds and bats of the Texas Hill Country with a local teacher from Dripping Springs who has studied and researched them for many years.
 If you don't have time to make it on a long weekend trip, the Capital Area Master Naturalists host a speaker series on the last Wednesday of each month.
 Call the Capital Area Master Naturalists hotline at 512-389-8555 for more information.

 ANSC is home to a variety of live invertebrates, fish, amphibians, reptiles, mammals and birds - including raptors.
 Visitors can learn all about these unusual neighbors living right in their own backyard!
 Many of these animals have been orphaned or injured and could not survive in the wild.
 At ANSC, they can live out their lives, receiving daily care, grooming, quality food, medication and veterinary assistance.